input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

   Or it could be defined based on their stake in the blockchain, which is more appropriate for web3 systems.

-Important to note that the protocol defined for some **one** proposal.
+Important to note that the protocol defined for **single** proposal.
 Obviously, it could be easily scaled for a set of proposals, performing protocol steps in parallel.